Bessonov/bessonov.ng-t/README.md

 ##### 4. Translation directive and filter

-It's simple as it is:
+It's simple as it is (add `ngSanitize` if you want use it as a direcive):

 ```html
 <t>User</t>